 - Advising/registration assistance

 National Association for Music Education (NAfME)

-National Collegiate NAfME website
+National Collegiate NAfME

-The purpose of NSU NAfME is to improve and support the academic and social environment for future music eduators and music education in the area, region and state through community outreach and welcoming music educators and students to our campus.
+The purpose of NSU NAfME is to improve and support the academic and social environment for future music educators and music education in the area, region and state through community outreach and welcoming music educators and students to our campus.